masudmirza/Quote-App-Sigli/README.md

 - Administrative management of tags and catalog items

 The system is designed to offer flexible querying, robust error handling, and maintainable code using clean architecture principles.

+Quotable.io service is closed to the public, so I used the DummyJSON service instead.
+However, since it doesn’t provide tags, I add random tags.
+Although some tags may not logically fit, I included them to keep the functionality working.

 ---